wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This function is extremely simple: It does nothing except calling `cleanUpAfterResponse()`, which, as we have discussed earlier, removes the front entry of the MSHR register, which is the write back entry, and inserts the event in the following entry into the retry buffer.

+##### handleGetS(), Eviction Path, Part II

+When `handleEviction()` fails, due to ongoing operations on the old address, an eviction entry is inserted into the MSHR register of the old address.
+The eviction entry will be translated into eviction request objects of type `class MemEvent`, with command `NULLCMD`, in method `cleanUpAfterRequest()` and `cleanUpAfterResponse()`, before being inserted into the retry buffer.